OOPSpam/blog/_posts/2024-10-31-blocking-countries-from-accessing-your-website-using-cloudflare.md

 Blocking access to your website based on a visitor’s country is something Cloudflare *can* do, but it’s also one of the most misunderstood and frequently misused security controls.

 Cloudflare’s tooling, terminology, and best practices have changed over time.
-Many guides (including older ones) still reference “Firewall Rules”, even though Cloudflare has officially moved this functionality into WAF Custom Rules.
+Many guides (including older ones) still reference “Firewall Rules”, even though Cloudflare has officially moved this functionality into Security Rules.
 In addition, recent community [discussions ](https://community.cloudflare.com/t/firewall-block-country-blocked-country-cf-connection/79833)and Cloudflare documentation clarify that country blocking alone is rarely an effective long-term solution for spam or abuse.

 This guide explains:[](https://www.cloudflare.com/)